England 1-2 France: Harry Kane was ready to take two penalties but says 'execution' let him down

 "I think we all hope he stays, but that's his decision, obviously he'll go away and review that, but before we know it we'll be getting ready for a Euros."

-England manager Gareth Southgate says he "needs a bit of time to review and reflect" following their exit.
+Southgate said he "needs a bit of time to review and reflect" following their exit.

 "After every tournament we've sat down and reviewed and reflected," Southgate said, in a considered tone.
 "So we need a bit of time to make sure everyone makes the right decisions."